Lotus birth: Risks

+Lotus births are an extremely rare practice in hospitals.
+The Royal College of Obstetricians and Gynaecologists (RCOG) has stated, "If left for a period of time after the birth, there is a risk of infection in the placenta which can consequently spread to the baby.
+The placenta is particularly prone to infection as it contains blood.
+At the post-delivery stage, it has no circulation and is essentially dead tissue," and the RCOG strongly recommends that any baby that undergoes lotus birthing be monitored closely for infection.
+Other risks include jaundice caused by abnormally high bilirubin and polycythemia, which is an abnormally high percentage of red blood cells in circulation.
+Case descriptions about adverse medical conditions related to this praxis are emerging, indicating severity of potential complications.

+The World Health Organization does not support Lotus Birth, instead recommending a delayed cord clamping.

+Deaths

+In May 2020, the Coroners Court of Victoria concluded that a baby died 16 hours after birth from sepsis in the setting of a lotus birth, which took place in 2017 at the Royal Children's Hospital in Melbourne.
+The investigation identified that the most significant and severe risk factors for sepsis were vaginal seeding and lotus birth.

 Spiritual

 Relation to nature

 In the animal world, the placenta is usually consumed by the mother.
 This is called placentophagy.
 Primates have been observed keeping the placenta attached to their newborns for a longer period.
 Primatologist Jane Goodall, who was the first person to conduct long-term studies of chimpanzees in the wild, reported that they did not chew or cut their offspring's cords, instead leaving the umbilicus intact, like many other monkeys.
 Other researchers report that chimpanzees consume placentas after birth.
 Though other mammals may sever their offspring's cords, they only do so after initial maternal sensory reception, unwinding of the cord, massage/cleaning (through touch), and initiation of nursing.
 This has been observed to last at least one hour, if left undisturbed.

 Energy

 Pseudo-scientific proponents of lotus births view the baby and the placenta as one on a cellular level, as they are from the same source, the egg and sperm conceptus.
 They also assert that the newborn and the placenta exist within the same quantum field, thus influencing various expressions of quantum mechanics that influence health.
 They claim transfers of energy & cellular information continue to take place, moving gradually from the tissue of the placenta to the baby during the drying process.
 Scientists challenge this claim of a metaphysical dimension related to quantum mechanics.